CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. To learn more about teams refer to https://docs.microsoft.com/en-us/MicrosoftTeams/get-started-with-teams-quick-start.

-# Exercise 2: Explore teams admin center
+# Exercise 2: Explore Teams admin center

   In this exercise you will learn how to configure Teams policies and apply them.

-### Task 1 :  Manage teams policies
+### Task 1:  Manage teams policies

 1. Teams policies in Microsoft Teams can be used to control what users in your organization can do in teams and channels.